genterist/simpleCompiler/README.md

-Program will quit when EOF reached or there is an error When in manual keyboard input mode, CTRL-Z (EOF signal) will terminate the program
+Program will quit when EOF reached or there is an error When in manual keyboard input mode, CTRL-Z (EOF signal) will terminate the program EOF is recommended to be on a new line in programming text (a blank line at the end of each programming text, after "End" keyword)

 ## The Context-Free Grammar to be used
 ~~~~